ManoelVuu/Supply-Chain-Performance-Analysis/README.md

 ---

 ## 🎯 Business Questions
-1. **Sales & Profitability** → Which product types and SKUs drive the most revenue and profit?
+1. **Sales & Profitability**
+•	Which product types generate the most revenue?
+•	Which SKUs are bestsellers by quantity and revenue?

-2. **Inventory** → Are stock levels aligned with sales?
+3. **Inventory** → Are stock levels aligned with sales?
 Which SKUs face risk of stockouts?
-3. **Suppliers** → Who has the longest lead times?
+4. **Suppliers** → Who has the longest lead times?
 How does this affect stockouts?
-4. **Shipping & Logistics** → Which carriers/routes are most efficient and cost-effective?
+5. **Shipping & Logistics** → Which carriers/routes are most efficient and cost-effective?
-5. **Quality Control** → What are the defect rates by product, supplier, and route?
+6. **Quality Control** → What are the defect rates by product, supplier, and route?

 ---